AdobeDocs/experience-manager-65.en/help/forms/using/customize-create-correspondence-ui.md

 1. Click **Save All**.

-## Create the CSS to integrate the logo with the UI {#createcss}
+## Create the CSS for rendering the logo with the UI {#createcss}

 The custom logo image requires an additional style sheet to be loaded in the content context.

-Use the following steps to set up the style sheet for rendering the logo:
+Use the following steps to create the style sheet for rendering the logo with the UI:

 1. Go to `https://'[server]:[port]'/[contextpath]/crx/de`.
 If necessary, log in as Administrator.
 1. Create a file named customcss.css (you cannot use a different filename) in the following location: